Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Related Work

 \subsection{Fisher Information in Deep Learning}

-The Fisher Information Matrix (FIM) is a central concept in information geometry that quantifies the sensitivity of a model’s predictive distribution to parameter changes.
-In deep learning, FIM has been widely used for natural gradient optimization~\cite{amari1998natural}, mitigating catastrophic forgetting in continual learning (e.g., EWC~\cite{kirkpatrick2017overcoming}), and uncertainty estimation~\cite{ritter2018scalable}.
-Most prior work focuses on FIM in \emph{parameter space}, treating it as a preconditioner for optimization or as a constraint to prevent drift of important parameters.
+The Fisher Information Matrix (FIM) is a core concept in information geometry, used to quantify the sensitivity of model outputs to changes in parameters.
+In deep learning, FIM has been widely applied to natural gradient optimization \cite{amari1998natural}, mitigation of catastrophic forgetting in continual learning (e.g., EWC \cite{kirkpatrick2017overcoming}), and uncertainty estimation \cite{ritter2018scalable}.
+Most of these works focus on the application of FIM in the parameter space, viewing it as a preconditioner for improving optimization paths or a constraint to prevent critical parameter drift.

-Our work differs in its application perspective: we extend the use of FIM from parameter space to \emph{feature space} and employ it as a geometric measure of task relevance.
-Unlike traditional similarity-based fusion, we exploit the principal-subspace structure induced by FIM to identify feature directions that are most sensitive to the classification loss.
-This allows cross-modal attention to filter redundant noise and retain only those structural features that make substantive contributions to vulnerability detection.
+The fundamental distinction of this paper's work from existing studies lies in the shift of application perspective: we extend FIM from the parameter space to the feature space, using it as a geometric metric for measuring ``task relevance''.
+Unlike traditional content-similarity-based fusion, this paper utilizes the principal subspace structure of FIM to identify feature directions that are most sensitive to classification loss, thereby guiding the cross-modal attention mechanism to filter redundant noise and retain only those structural features that make substantial contributions to the vulnerability detection task.